ministryofjustice/laa-check-client-qualifies/docs/feature-flags.md

 ## Overrides endpoint

 If `FEATURE_FLAG_OVERRIDES=enabled`, the `/feature-flags` endpoint can set database-backed overrides for static and time-based flags.
+The username is `flags` and the password is stored with the service secrets in Kubernetes.

 ## Testing guidance